ajv-validator/ajv/README.md

 __Please note__: some frameworks, e.g. Dojo, may redefine global require in such way that is not compatible with CommonJS module format.
 In such case Ajv bundle has to be loaded before the framework and then you can use global Ajv (see issue [#234](https://github.com/ajv-validator/ajv/issues/234)).

-### Ajv & Content Security Policies (CSP)
+### Ajv and Content Security Policies (CSP)

 If you're using Ajv to compile a schema (the typical use) in a browser document that is loaded with a Content Security Policy (CSP), that policy will require a `script-src` directive that includes the value `'unsafe-eval'`.
 :warning: NOTE, however, that `unsafe-eval` is NOT recommended in a secure CSP[[1]](https://developer.chrome.com/extensions/contentSecurityPolicy#relaxing-eval), as it has the potential to open the document to cross-site scripting (XSS) attacks.

 In order to make use of Ajv without easing your CSP, you can [pre-compile a schema using the CLI](https://github.com/ajv-validator/ajv-cli#compile-schemas).
 This will transpile the schema JSON into a JavaScript file that exports a `validate` function that works simlarly to a schema compiled at runtime.

-Note that the pre-compiled schemas, which are created using [ajv-pack](https://github.com/ajv-validator/ajv-pack#limitations), are not functionally equivalent to Ajv and there are known limitations.
+Note that pre-compilation of schemas is performed using [ajv-pack](https://github.com/ajv-validator/ajv-pack) and there are [some limitations to the schema features it can compile](https://github.com/ajv-validator/ajv-pack#limitations).
+A successfully pre-compiled schema is equivalent to the same schema compiled at runtime.

 ## Command line interface